gadfly361/reagent-figwheel/README.md

 Navigate to a clojurescript file and start a figwheel REPL with `cider-jack-in-clojurescript` or (`C-c M-J`)

+### cljs-devtools (if using +devtools)

+To enable:

+1. Open Chrome's DevTools,`Ctrl-Shift-i`
+2. Open "Settings", `F1`
+3. Check "Enable custom formatters" under the "Console" section
+4. close and re-open DevTools

 ### Compile css (if using +garden or +less):